Jean Daullé: Biography

 He was the son of Jean Daullé, a silversmith, and his wife, Anne née Dennel.
-At the age of fourteen, he received training from an engraver named Robart, at the priory of Saint-Pierre d'Abbeville.
+At the age of 14, he received training from an engraver named Robart, at the priory of Saint-Pierre d'Abbeville.

-He then went to Paris, and worked at the studios of Robert Hecquet (1693-1775), who was also originally from Picardy.
+He then went to Paris, and worked at the studios of Robert Hecquet, who was also originally from Picardy.
 In 1735, his work attracted the attention of the engraver and merchant, Pierre-Jean Mariette, who provided him with professional recommendations.
 Soon after, he was approached by the painter, Hyacinthe Rigaud, who wanted to make him his official engraver.

 In 1742, Daullé was received at the Académie Royale de Peinture et de Sculpture, with his presentation, "Hyacinthe Rigaud Painting his Wife", after a work by Rigaud.
 He was also admitted as a member of the academy in Augsbourg.
-Eventually named "Engraver to the King", he trained the future publisher and print dealer, Pierre-François Basan, as well as the German engraver Jean-Georges Wille.
+Eventually named "Engraver to the King", he trained the future publisher and print dealer, Pierre-François Basan, as well as the German engraver Johann Wille.

-Around 1745, he married Gabrielle-Anne Landry and they had five children.
+Around 1745 he married Gabrielle-Anne Landry and they had five children.
 Overwhelmed by his large family, his work suffered.